 Celebrate your birthday with completely free food offered by various restaurants and cafés.
 Usually all you need to do is sign up to their mailing list and you'll be sent an email around the time of your birthday, with a voucher to claim the freebie.

 Here's a selection of what you can get right now:

 For the full list, see our Birthday Freebies deals page.

-It might sound extreme, but you can get lots of food for free simply by foraging and picking it yourself.
-Typical finds can include elderflowers, blackberries, bilberries, samphire and dandelions.
-However, it's important to stay safe - only forage where you're permitted and ensure what you're doing is legal.
+It might sound extreme, but you can get lots of food for free simply by foraging and picking it yourself when it's in season.
+Typical finds can include elderflowers, blackberries, sloe berries, bilberries, samphire and dandelions.
+However, it's important to stay safe – only forage where you're permitted and ensure what you're doing is legal.

 According to the Theft Act 1968, foraging for personal use is generally allowed in the UK – though councils and conservation agencies can pass bylaws to stop you foraging in specific areas.
 If you're in any doubt over whether it's allowed, find out for sure or don't do it.

 You should also avoid foraging along busy roads, where plants and fruit are likely to taste of exhaust fumes, as well as areas where dogs do their business, for obvious reasons.

 A couple of conservation charities say they support foraging for personal use on their land: